adaltas/node-nikita/doc/index.md

 ----------------------------

 Extract an archive.
 Multiple compression types are supported.
-Unless specified asan option, format is derived from the source extension.
+Unless specified as an option, format is derived from the source extension.
 At the moment, supported extensions are '.tgz', '.tar.gz' and '.zip'.

 `options`             Command options include: